Buckthorn: How can a shrub be so harmful?

 To us humans, a glen full of buckthorn just looks like a lush sea of bright green leaves.
 But to butterflies, bees and insect-eating birds, it's the equivalent of a barren desert.

 While birds (and sometimes mice) do eat buckthorn berries, it's often because it's the only available seed source.
 But buckthorn berries are not a good food source.
 They're low in protein and high in carbohydrates and produce a severe laxative effect in some animals.
 For smaller birds, the laxative effect can even be strong enough to result in death.
-Adding insult to injury, the excreting birds also distribute buckthorn seeds over long distances.
+Adding insult to injury, birds excrete the seeds and distribute buckthorn over long distances.

 Blue buckthorn berries and glossy green leaves